 OpManager monitors the performance of

-Server management tools detect and troubleshoot server issues, that would otherwise impact businesses/end users.
+Server monitoring and management tools detect and troubleshoot server issues, that would otherwise impact businesses/end users.
 OpManager detects server performance problems like CPU busy time, low available memory etc. beforehand and sends intelligent and actionable alerts to remedy them.
-With workflows, it is possible to automate the troubleshooting process in OpManager.
+With Workflows, it is possible to automate the network troubleshooting process in OpManager.
 Advanced alerting that can even log a trouble ticket into an integrated helpdesk system ensures that you identify potential problems much before users could get affected.
 OpManager simplifies the entire process of server performance monitoring

 Ping and Traceroute: The ping tool in server snapshot pages can be used to ping the server directly to monitor its availability and uptime.
 Traceroute allows you to identify the network path and helps differentiate issues with the server or the network.